asaikali/quotes-oidc/README.md

 **This demo only works on Java 8** due to incompatibility between some some third party libraries and Java 11.

+# Building the code

+You will need to activate the `dev` profile when building the app otherwise the spring test will fail you can do so by running  ` ./mvnw clean package -Dspring.profiles.active=dev`

 # Run The UAA and the app

 The application requires an OpenId Connect provider, the demo leverages the UAA from CloudFoundry.